09 Château Galliard – 1

 “My concern is not the boy-man, it is Alexander’s Arm.”

-The Ring seized Robert and held him in place.
+The Ring seized John and held him in place.
 He struggled against its power but only managed to shake.

 Penelope, watching the situation wondered if the Ring wasn’t pushing her Aunt too start this war.
 Certainly her human nature seemed to be ruling her.